By Connie Wu

 The effectiveness of the Learning Support Assistant Model can be characterised by three attributes, all of which validate how the model can be replicated in other similar contexts:

 By the end of the four-year project, 19 Learning Support Assistants were retained by the schools: 7 in Kisumu; 6 in Vihiga and 6 in Siaya County.
 The school management committee took over the costs of maintaining the Learning Support Assistants after the project ended.
 In 2022, 15 out of the 19 Learning Support Assistants are confirmed to be engaged with the schools to date.
 In addition, three Learning Support Assistants were recruited by organisations that work with children with special educational needs because the organisation recognised the added value of the Learning Support Assistants with their skills in inclusive education.
 Another two Learning Support Assistants were recruited by the government under the Teacher Service Commission.
-By end of 2021, follow up with the 15 Learning Support Assistants showed that additional 240 children with special educational needs and street connections have been supported by the Learning Support Assistants since the original project ended.
+By end of 2021, follow-up with the 15 Learning Support Assistants showed that additional 240 children with special educational needs and street connections have been supported by the Learning Support Assistants since the original project ended.

 - Flexible: The success of the Learning Support Assistant model also relies on its ability to adapt to its environment and to the needs of learners.
 Learning Support Assistants develop Individual Education Plans (IEP) unique to each of the learners’ needs so the support is tailored and no two plans are the same.
 Each IEP contains long- and short-term goals and objectives which are in line with the needs of the child.
-For example, if a child faces challenges with reading, the long-term objective maybe: “by the end of 2 months the child will be able to read 2 – 6 letter words”.
+For example, if a child faces challenges with reading, the long-term objective may be: “by the end of 2 months the child will be able to read 2 – 6 letter words”.
 The short-term objective may be: “by the end of 3 weeks the child will be able to read 3 letter words”.

 The IEP is developed based on the results derived from Chance for Childhood’s non-medical disability detection screening tool.
-This tool, tailored and adapted with local education departments to ensure its suitability within the country’s context, helps detect less visible disabilities, such as dyslexia and autism and other learning needs.
+This tool, tailored and adapted by local education departments to ensure its suitability within the country’s context, helps detect less visible disabilities, such as dyslexia and autism and other learning needs.
 Furthermore, it serves as the first step to determine if a child indeed has learning challenges and is used alongside other locally available assessment tools to determine what the child is unable to do in the classroom and where the child needs support and the referral pathways for advanced support.
 In addition to the support given at school, Learning Support Assistants and parents also agree on a suitable schedule for home visits whereby learners continue to receive learning support.
 The number of Learning Support Assistants can be increased based on the number of learners with special educational needs identified.
 One of the learnings that emerged from the implementation was to not challenge one Learning Support Assistant with too many learners to support.
 Better results were achieved when providing tailored support to a smaller group of learners (1:5 ratio).
 After this, the quality support provided starts to inversely correlate with the number of learners assigned to one Learning Support Assistant.

 - Low cost: Apart from the initial start-up costs that include mobilization and training, the Learning Support Assistant model does not require exorbitant management investments.
 Typically, a Learning support Assistant receives a monthly stipend of 7,000 Kenyan Shillings for their support.
 Furthermore, their monitoring costs are limited to mobile phone airtime between the Learning Support Assistant trainer and the Learning Support Assistants for weekly check-ins.
 What we have seen is that the Learning Support Assistants are motivated to form Village Savings and Loans Associations amongst themselves to initiate group savings and loan capital to start and grow their own businesses.
 Gradually, these funds will enable them to become economically stable to protect themselves from economic shocks.
 In LEAP I, the Learning Support Assistants were saving 200 Kenyan Shillings per month and they used to engage in table banking and share their savings before the project ended.
 The Learning Support Assistants in the current project with KUAP and Chance for Childhood (LEAP II) are doing the same.
 This, in turn, fosters camaraderie and helps the Learning Support Assistants maintain sustainable livelihoods to benefit their own families.
 Due to the part-time allowance of this scheme, the model can accommodate volunteers working on other lucrative ventures, while still fulfilling their roles as Learning Support Assistants in schools.